stateofkate/deepunit_npm/README.md

 Users are expected to always review tests that are generated for correctness before committing them.

-## Installation

-You can install and use DeepUnit in 3 steps

-1. `npm i -D deepunit` installs the package
-2. `npx deepunit` to add the script to your package.json for easy calling
-3. `npm run deepunit -- --f path/to/your/file.ts` to run the tool specifying a specific file path

 ## Usage

 You can use DeepUnit without installing it by running the command